-There are three paths or opportunities for a student looking to complete the LPN nursing diploma.
-There is a full-time campus option, a full-time online option and part-time online option.
+There are four paths or opportunities for a student looking to complete the LPN nursing diploma.
+There is a full-time campus option, a part-time campus option beginning January 2022, a full-time online option, and part-time online option.
 Full-time campus and online begin each fall in August.
 The full-time options are 11 months in length.
 The part-time option only starts in January of each year and takes 22 months to complete.

 Lake Area Tech’s high standard of nursing education will prepare you to give excellent care to obstetrical, pediatric, medical, psychiatric, surgical and geriatric patients.
 After the Practical Nursing program, you may choose to test for your LPN (Licensed Practical Nurse) license and enter the workforce, or test and apply for a second year to become a Registered Nurse through Lake Area Tech’s new Registered Nursing program.
 This will allow you to prepare for your RN exam without ever leaving the Lake Area Tech campus.

 The Practical Nursing Program at Lake Area Technical College located in Watertown, South Dakota is accredited by the:

 3390 Peachtree Road NE, Suite 1400

 Atlanta, GA 30326